 Candidates for an associate’s grant should submit:

-- A statement outlining the importance of their research and presenting a research plan.
+• A statement outlining the importance of their research and presenting a research plan.
 They should make reference to our three macro themes and the three issues outlined under each rubric (see www.swchina.wisc.edu).
-This statement should be three to five pages in length.
+This statement should be three to five pages in length and include a detailed budget.

-These documents should be submitted by January 30, 2009, for consideration for summer funding, and by July 1, 2009, for academic year funding.
+For 2011, these documents should be submitted on or before January 23, 2011 for consideration for summer funding, and on or before August 28, 2011 for academic year funding.

 UW-Madison is committed to diversity.
 Women and minorities are encouraged to apply.